chainer/chainermn/docs/source/installation/guide.rst

      export LD_LIBRARY_PATH=$NCCL_ROOT/lib/:$LD_LIBRARY_PATH
      export LIBRARY_PATH=$NCCL_ROOT/lib/:$LIBRARY_PATH

    If you change the version of NCCL installed, you have to reinstall CuPy.
-Because, current ChainerMN apply CuPy to use NCCL.
+Because, current ChainerMN applies CuPy to use NCCL.
    See `the official instructions <https://docs-cupy.chainer.org/en/stable/install.html#id13>`_ for reinstalltion.

 .. _mpi4py-install: